tejas-ardeshna/SSTwitterLogin/README.md

 # SSTwitterLogin
-The Reusable Twitter Login Components for iOS is the easiest way to get data from Twitter.
+The reusable Twitter login components for iOS is the easiest way to get data from Twitter.

 # Features
 •	 Get default user data from Twitter